eggspot/eggspot-simple-rest-api/README.md

 Dear candidate, thank you to join our code test interview.
+> To start code test
+> 1. Fork this repository
+> 2. Create new branch
+> 3. Do your code in new branch
+> 4. Create the PR to merge back to `main` in your repository
+> 5. Share your PR link to us 😀

 Kindly notes: for the code test
 - You don't need to write a complete implementation code.
 Only simple and minimum code to demonstrate your idea, and your solution to solve the problem.